Muhammad Ayub Khan Gadhi: Early life and education

-He was born on 14 March 1961 in Toba Tek Singh.
+He was born on 14 March 1961 in Toba Tek Singh, Punjab, Pkaistan.
+His maternal uncle was television actor and former Lahore Arts Council deputy director Zubair Khan Baloch.

 He has a degree of Bachelor of Arts from Government College University, Lahore and a degree of Bachelor of Laws from Punjab Law College.

 He joined Pakistan Army and graduated from Pakistan Military Academy in 1980.
 In 2002, he retired from the Pakistan Army as Lieutenant Colonel.

 Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-87 (Toba Tek Singh-IV) in the 2008 Pakistani general election.
 He received 46,889 votes and defeated Javed Akram, a candidate of Pakistan Muslim League (Q) (PML-Q).

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-87 (Toba Tek Singh-IV) in the 2013 Pakistani general election.
 He received 53,582 votes and defeated Sardar Khawar Ahmed Khan Gadhi, a candidate of Pakistan Tehreek-e-Insaf (PTI).
 In January 2017, he was inducted into the Punjab provincial cabinet of Chief Minister Shehbaz Sharif as Provincial Minister of Punjab for counter terrorism.

 He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-120 (Toba Tek Singh-III) in the 2018 Pakistani general election.
-In general elections 2024, He was re-elected as an MPA from PP-122, securing a fourth consecutive term.
+In general elections 2024, he was re-elected as an MPA from PP-122, securing a fourth consecutive term.